 Info and Activation For Youth - The Pass On It Project

-Parents and educators may encourage teens to research the facts (see buttons below) and write about their own "Top Five Reasons to Pass" on Tobacco and vaping.
-When a good fit, parents and educators may suggest that their teen(s) share their blog or video with other youth by entering the Pass On It anti-tobacco and vaping contest.
-Anonymous blogs are also accepted for publication.
-Please visit the Pass On It Facebook page or the SBFC Teen blog to see past blogs and videos from youth participants.
-All you have to do is share the the instructions below with a teen and encourage them to participate.
-FYI, our next Pass On It module will focus on healthy and unhealthy ways to alleviate stress.
+Parents and educators may encourage teens to research the facts (see buttons below) and write about their own Top Five Reasons to Pass on Tobacco and vaping.
+When a good fit, parents and educators may suggest that their teen(s) share their blog for publication on the SBFC Teen blog page.
+Please visit the SBFC Teen blog to see past blogs and videos from youth participants.
+All you have to do is share the Tobacco and Vaping Facts page with a teen and encourage them to find their own reasons to say, “I’ll pass,” when it comes to vaping.

 Instructions for Teens

-If you’re between the ages of 14-18, we invite you to participate in the Pass On It project by sharing five personal and fact-based reasons that help you say, “I’ll pass,” when it comes to tobacco and vaping use.
+If you’re between the ages of 14-18, we invite you to participate in the Pass On It project by finding your five personal and fact-based reasons that help you say, “I’ll pass,” when it comes to tobacco and vaping use.
 Whether you’ve never tried tobacco, have tried it, or are currently using, this is about reasons to consider saying no in the future.
-In other words, this is not a pledge.
-Both a blog and video winner from each participating school will receive a certificate and a $50 check from POI.
+All are welcome to research the facts and define their own reasons to choose not to vape or smoke nicotine or tobacco products.